 Bad answer: "I like firefighting.
 I think it's really cool."

-Don't just say you like it.
-Anyone can "like" firefighting.
-Focus instead on your history with the industry, and if you can, tell a story.
+Don't just say you like it, anyone can make that claim.
+Focus instead on your history with the industry, and if you can, tell a story about it.

-Good answer: "I have always appreciated and admired those who put their lives on the line to protect our comminutues.
-My interest really piqued in firefighting however after I witnessed a post-crash rescue.
-I heard the calling as I watched the first response team pull the civilians to safety and out of harms way.
+Good answer: "I have always appreciated and admired those who put their lives on the line to protect our communities.
+My interest piqued in firefighting after I witnessed a post-crash rescue.
+I heard the calling as I watched the first response team pull civilians to safety.
 It was then I knew that this is what I was meant to do."

 2. Tell us about yourself.

 Bad answer: "I graduated four years ago from the University of Michigan, with a Bachelor's degree in Biology – but I decided that wasn't the right path for me.
 I switched gears and got my first job working in a fire department.
 Then I went on to work in another department and started participating in training courses.
 After that, I took a few months off to travel.
 Finally, I came back to start working again.
 And now, here I am, looking for a more challenging fire and rescue role."

 Instead of giving a chronological work history, focus on your strengths and how they pertain to the role.
 If possible, illustrate with examples.

 Good answer: "I'm a very energetic and well-rounded person who can follow instructions.
 I am a good communicator and quite a team player.
 At the last department I was with I initiated medic classes for the firefighters who were interested in learning first-aid techniques.
 Because it was such a success, the entire department is in the process of getting certifications for all members in different areas of response medical aid."

 3. What do you think of your previous boss?

 Bad answer: "He was completely incompetent, and a nightmare to work with, which is why I've moved on."